US STOCKS-Wall St skids, jolted by Trump's surprise tariff threat on Mexico

 Both the S&P 500 and Nasdaq closed below their 200-day moving averages for the first time since March 8, seen as a strong technical support level that could presage further losses.

-Investors have grown more worried about deteriorating trade talks between the U.S. and China and have sought safety in government bonds.
+Investors have grown more worried about deteriorating trade talks between the United States and China and have sought safety in government bonds.
 Technology and energy have been among the hardest hit sectors since May 3 as Trump ramped up tariff threats with Beijing.

 Of the 11 major S&P sectors, only defensive plays utilities and real estate were on the plus side while eight were showing drops of more than 1%.